Benjums/pdsnd_github/README.md

 ### Ben's super duper Bikeshare Python analysis

 ### Description
-A Python script that analyzes CSV data about bicycle usage statistics.
+A Python script that analyzes CSV data about bicycle usage statistics, including age and gender.

 ### Files used
 The script references the following files, which are not included here: